kanata-pickleball/gear-safety/README.md

 ## 🤝 Contributing

-We welcome contributions from all club members\!
+We welcome contributions and especiallly from KPC members\!
 If you have a gear review, a safety tip, or a correction.